dungtl2003/snipping-tool/README.md

 - Only available when you have just taken a screenshot.
 - Choose draw option.
 - Choose the color.
-- Drag the mouse to draw on the image.
+- Left-click and drag the mouse to draw on the image.
+- Right-click to toggle the color selection dialog.
 - Press draw option again to cancel drawing.

 #### Save the screenshot/video